Cannabis in Tennessee: Municipal decriminalization

 In July 2020, Nashville partially decriminalized cannabis possession, with the district attorney dropping all charges of marijuana possession under 1/2 oz.

 Enforcement

 In 2016 the Daily Helmsman noted that Tennessee spent $43 million in 2010 on prosecuting the 42% of their drug arrests which were for 1/2 oz marijuana or less.

-2021 Failed medical legalization
+2021 failed medical legalization

-On March 3, 2021 a bill was filed by Represenitives Janice Bowling and Iris Rudder that would legalize medicinal cannabis to treat severe medical conditions.
+On March 3, 2021 a bill was filed by representatives Janice Bowling and Iris Rudder that would legalize medicinal cannabis to treat severe medical conditions.
 On March 23, 2021 the bill however later died in the state senate.